If you are interested in the world of clothing, and in particular that of costumes, you have probably already heard of Antonio Liverano.

 The delicate question of price

-This remains very expensive for most ordinary people, but within the average price range found to a large extent.
-Note also that the word "expensive" remains relative, especially when we know that the construction of a jacket by hand can require more than 80 hours.
+It remains very expensive for most ordinary mortals, but within the average price range found in most cases.
+Also note that the word "expensive" is relative, especially when you consider that building a jacket by hand can take over 80 hours.
 But that's another debate.

 Also note that the shirts are not made on site but in a workshop in Naples.